Personal Statement and EC Editing

 Having Problems Getting Started?
 Don't Know What to Write About?

 If you're having problems just getting started, you can schedule a one-on-one session with us to help you start to draft your personal statement.
 I'll have you fill out a short form to give us some ideas about who you are and give me a rough draft if you have one.
 Then we'll jump on a 30 minute Skype call to flush out some ideas.
-After that, we'll review your first draft of your personal statement and give you feedback on how you can make it stronger!
+After that, we'll review two drafts of your personal statement and give you feedback on how you can make it stronger!

 Need Help With Your Extracurriculars?